 The Yarbrough National Genealogical & Historical Association (YNGHA) serves as an umbrella organziation for the extended Yarbrough and allied families.
-These families are primarily located in the United States and the British Isles.
+Our families are primarily located in the United States and the British Isles.
 There are over a hundred–fifty variant spellings of our name; however we spell our surname, we are all Yarbroughs.
 The House of Yarborough, one of the oldest in Great Britain, traces its roots back to the mid–ninth century, AD.
 We've been in the New World since ca 1642, when Richard ("The Immigrant") Yarborough arrived and settled on the Mattaponi River in the Virginia Colony.
 Since then, the family has spread across the southeastern and southwestern states and the far west, with others scattered across the rest of the country.

 We also solicit family stories and clippings concerning family activities.
 These might appear to be trivial, but they can help someone else in his/her search for ancestral data.
 So, send us your story.
 Don't worry about the grammar and syntax; just send it to the